Platformus/Platformus-Docs/getting_started/using_as_nuget_packages.rst

+﻿.. _using-as-the-nuget-packages:

-﻿Using as the NuGet Packages
+Using as the NuGet Packages
 ===========================

 Using Platformus CMS as the NuGet packages is the preferred way